stretfordStart/soc_workstation_doc/docs/host_setup/pre_install.md

 ## Create Install Media

-Create an installation medium with your prefered Tool such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://etcher.balena.io/).
+Create an installation medium with your preferred Tool such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://etcher.balena.io/).

 ## Disable Secureboot